List of The Grudge characters: Andy

 Andy (portrayed by Beau Mirchoff) is Lisa's boyfriend.
 He was very unaware of the curse in the apartments and seems to not care about the deaths and disappearances that much.
-He and Lisa were going to go to New York, but a worried Lisa had to take care of her family so, they stayed.
+He and Lisa were going to go to New York, but a worried Lisa had to take care of her family, so they stayed.
 Right after he reassures Lisa everything will be alright, he walks back to his apartment, only to find Toshio's running legs up the stairs.
 He follows them, and goes into the room.
 He is then killed by Kayako's ghost.
-His body is later found by Lisa and Rose which is then possessed by Kayako to kill Lisa.
+His body is later found by Lisa and Rose and is then possessed by Kayako to kill Lisa.